Rules & Regulations

 1. The start of play at the beginning of each half and after a goal shall proceed with a kick-off.

-2. At the beginning of the game, the choice of the end or kick-off shall be determined by the toss of a coin.
+2. At the beginning of the game, the choice of the end of field to play from or kick-off shall be determined by the toss of a coin.
 The team winning the toss shall have the option of the choice of ends or kick-off.

 3. After half time, the ends shall be changed and the kick-off shall be taken by the team opposite from the team that took the kick-off at the beginning of the game.